ICAP

 Predoctoral Fellow

-“A highlight of the fellowship has been how the faculty-fellow seminars have made me reevaluate how I think about my work—even when at first glance I do not think there is any direct connection between the two.”
+“A highlight of the fellowship was how the faculty-fellow seminars made me reevaluate how I though about my work—even when at first glance I did not think there was any direct connection between the two.”

 Jonathan Russell